sabi-31/My_Perfect_Arch-linux/README.md

 ### 9. Update Mirrors and Pacstrap

-Before we download and install the necessary packages, let us update our Pacman mirrors, for the best download speed, by running the refelctor command.
+Before we download and install the necessary packages, let us update our Pacman mirrors, for the best download speed, by running the reflector command.
 Replace $COUNTRY with your country name (e.g. India):

 ```
-reflector --country $COUNTRY --age 24 -l 10 --protocol https --sort rate --save /etc/pacman.d/mirrorlist
+reflector --country $COUNTRY --age 24 --latest 10 --protocol https --sort rate --save /etc/pacman.d/mirrorlist
 ```

 Now, I will install the base required packages for an Arch Linux install using the pacstrap command on /mnt where the system root is mounted.
 Press enter after running these commands: